 How We Measure Success

-Through the Peters Fellowship Program, we hope that the best and brightest students will regard regional planning as a viable career and to view Northeastern Illinois as a place to apply their talents.
+Through the Peters Fellowship, we hope that the best and brightest students will regard regional planning as a viable career and to view northeastern Illinois as a place to apply their talents.

-Phillip Peters believed in the mission of NIPC, which is echoed now at CMAP.
+Phil Peters believed in the mission of Northeastern Illinois Planning Commission (NIPC), which is echoed now at CMAP.
 Through NIPC, he could help to keep Chicagoland as the best place to live and work in America.
-The Program aims to sustain Phil's legacy by drawing the best and brightest graduate students to fulfill CMAP's mission.
+The program aims to sustain Phil's legacy by drawing the best and brightest graduate students to fulfill CMAP's mission.